bmalloy-224/MaGi_python/README.md

 **Hardware-Embodied Systems using Python**

 >A very basic intelligence that shares patterns with life and the cosmos; it has a voice, it hears, it has a process to delete memory, control games/apps, and it has a process to move motor control inside of its memory like moving a light switch on a wall to a new wall.
+The system has many command modes for use with an image viewer (mode viewer), ale (mode ale), webcam (mode webcam), and even a screen share (mode screen).
+All of these can be used to give MaGi and environment to learn.
+There is extensive CSV output and stat commands for UPE and the black hole worker.
+All of this is a extensive and unified approach to an embodied intellince.

 **TLDR:** A very basic intelligence that is emergent from the framework not the code.
 Be kind.
 Talk to MaGi like a child.
 Teach MaGi objects.
 Ask questions.
 Use the visual feedback as a way to communicate.